gingerbread house on Christmas tree

 Dining Room Christmas Decorations

-Today, we were asked to share one room of our home decorated for the holidays.
-Since I am just beginning to have my theme ready, how perfect to show you how last year’s dining room and kitchen areas were decorated.
-Right?
+Before beginning to decorate, it helps to look at photos of previous year’s decorations.at last.
 A great reminder of things I want to include in this year’s plan and still change it to include new touches.

-If you followed along last year, one of my favorite recipes and activities were those adorable tiny gingerbread houses.
+If you followed along previous years, one of my favorite recipes and activities are those adorable tiny gingerbread houses.

 Here’s the link for the tiny cutters if you’d love to make them.
 Just click on the photo!